Hal Douglas: Personal life and death

+Douglas married Lois Barrett.
+They had two sons.
+He later married Ruth Francis around 1971.
+They had one daughter.

 In 1988 Douglas moved from Pawling, New York, to a 40-acre farm in Lovettsville, Virginia, where he pursued organic gardening and his wife took up competitive horse riding.
 He had a small recording studio built there that allowed him to do his work at home, sometimes in pajamas.
 Douglas died at his home on March 7, 2014, of pancreatic cancer, at the age of 89.